 Fragrance oils are formulated from aromatic ingredients acquired from nature and created by scientific methods.
 Natural ingredients include essential oils, resins and absolutes.
 Although synthetic ingredients are man-made, they are also found in nature and reproduced using scientific techniques.

 Fragrance is obviously needed in a candle; it's what gives a candle its scent.
 BUT...what a lot of people don't know is that there are hidden chemicals in MOST big name candles, i.e. Yankee Candle, Bath & Body Works, etc..
 Now, these chemicals don't typically cause life threatening problems however they can gradually make a person feel pretty bad.
 Allergies & sensitivities are at the top of the list.
-If you've ever lit a candle and immediately get a headache or feel nauseous, that's what I mean.
+If you've ever lit a candle and immediately get a headache or felt nauseous, that's what I'm talking about.

 Let me break down fragrance oils for you.